 Medical Decision Making (MDM) is a core component of Evaluation and Management (E/M) services

 It plays a significant role in determining the appropriate level of service to report for a patient encounter.
-As of the 2021 updates (and continuing into 2024-2025), the American Medical Association (AMA) and Centers for Medicare & Medicaid Services (CMS) simplified the E/M coding guidelines for office and outpatient services to focus more on MDM or time.
+As of the 2021 updates (and continuing into 2024-2025), the American Medical Association (AMA) and Centers for Medicare & Medicaid Services (CMS) simplified the E/M coding guidelines for office and outpatient services to focus more on Medical coding MDM or time.

 Here’s a detailed guide to Medical Decision Making (MDM) for coding and billing: